 how to remove urine smell from car seat

-Detergent Solution: Mix a solution of mild detergent and warm water.
+• Detergent Solution: Mix a solution of mild detergent and warm water.
 Dampen a clean cloth or sponge with the solution and gently blot the stain, working from the outside towards the center.
-Be patient and persistent, as it may take several attempts to lift the old stain.
+Be patient and persistent, as lifting the old paint may take several attempts.

 Method 5: Professional Cleaning Services